Impairment Loss on Trade Debts

 Information on prime lending rates may be found at the Monetary Authority of Singapore's website.

 Method for Computing Interest Adjustments

-Cost of non-income producing assets* x Interest expenses
+Cost2 of non-income producing assets x Common interest expenses

 Interest Incurred on Late Central Provident Fund (CPF) Contributions